Type in Your Language, Send in Theirs: Input Translation Across the Web

 Where it shines

 - Chat platforms — Discord, Slack, X DMs, Telegram Web, WhatsApp Web, Reddit replies.
-The compose box is the surface; SwiftIn updates it in place.
+The compose box is the surface; Swiftin updates it in place.

 - Email — Gmail, Outlook Web, ProtonMail.
 Type a reply in your language, switch to the recipient's, send.